 - 1. Use the Status shelf's Tasks In actions menu to manage live export. - 1.
 Enable live export by specifying the folder where the live export reports should be saved. - 2.
 Click the menu again to enable each type of live export you wish to produce.
 RTF and HTML exports are enabled by default. - 3.
 Use the same menu to specify the category of projects to export and how they should be grouped. - 2.
 In the background, the Status shelf will keep those live export files automatically up-to-date as tasks and projects are changed.
-The export files created in the specified live export folder are named Curio Status.rtf, Cu
+The export files created in the specified live export folder are named Curio Status.rtf, Curio Status.csv, and Curio Status.html.
+If you specify a synced folder, like Dropbox, or a network folder, then those updates will be available to everyone with access to that folder.